Rishitamamidipalli/Handwritten_digits_and_charecters_recognization/README.md

 - [Results](#Results)

 ### Dataset
-It combines the MNIST dataset for digit recognition and a custom dataset for character recognition from kaggle. you can download character dataset from [here](https://www.kaggle.com/datasets/sachinpatel21/az-handwritten-alphabets-in-csv-format)
+It combines the MNIST dataset for digit recognition and a custom dataset for character recognition from kaggle in csv format. you can download character dataset from [here](https://www.kaggle.com/datasets/sachinpatel21/az-handwritten-alphabets-in-csv-format)

-MNIST data set contains 70000 didgits data of 28*28 pixels format which can be loaded using mnist.load_data() and character datadest contains 372450 characters data in csv file in which each image is flattened into row of 784(28*28) pixels
+MNIST data set contains 70000 didgits data of 28*28 pixels format which can be loaded using mnist.load_data() and character datadest contains 372450 characters data in csv file in which each image is flattened into row of 784(28*28) pixels in csv format

 ### Technologies Used:
 1. Convolutional Neural Network (CNN)